sylphlab/MCP/packages/pdf-core/README.md

-# reader-core-mcp
+# @sylphlab/mcp-pdf-core

-Core logic for the MCP reader tool.
+Core logic and schemas for MCP tools related to PDF processing.

-Provides the underlying implementation for reading/converting files (e.g., PDF).
-This package is typically used via the main `reader-mcp` package.
+## Tools Provided

+-   **`getTextTool`**: Extracts text content from a PDF file using MuPDF.

+## Usage

+This package provides the core `McpTool` definitions.
+The tool objects (e.g., `getTextTool`), Zod input schemas, core logic functions (e.g., `extractPdfText`), and TypeScript types are exported.

+These can be imported and used directly or registered with an MCP server implementation, such as `@sylphlab/mcp-pdf`.